geojupyter/workshop-csdms2025/modules/02-new-geospatial-tools.md

 1. Can you think of other datasets that might be interesting to visualize together?
    Check out our server browser (the 📖 icon in the toolbar at the top of the map) and add some other datasets to your shared project.
+    * Can you change the opacity of a layer?
+      (NOTE: This option is in the "objects properties" pane, not in the symbology menu)
 1. How does JupyterGIS feel?
    What feels like friction?
    What feels good?